skip to content

 Less is more helpful

 Several principles tell us that people find it unhelpful if too much information is presented at the same time.
+Remember that you are familiar with your content but your users are not.

-Remember, SharePoint rearranges your page's content on a mobile device one 'section' at a time.
 All of the content in one section will be stacked, taking columns from left to right as you see them on a desktop.
-Then it will move on to the next section.
-This is important for understanding the order in which users will see information.
-It may be different to other content management systems you have used.
+Then comes content in the next section.

 Always check how your content appears on a mobile device.